Skip to contents

 verbose

-logical.
+A logical value.
 If TRUE displays informational messages.

 resolution